 Open Banking uses secure technology.
 Here are a few more steps you can take to stay extra safe online:

-- Check if it’s regulated – see if the app or website is regulated on the FCA website or European equivalent
+- Check if it’s regulated – see if the app or website is listed on our regulated providers page, or check the FCA register or European equivalent

 - Read the small print – always read the terms and conditions before you agree to give a regulated app or website access to your data

 - Check your bank account – if you see something that doesn’t look right, contact your bank or building society straight away

 - Find out more – the FCA website has tips on how to protect yourself online, as does the Take 5 Campaign.